KPZ equation from ASEP plus general speed-change drift: Proofs of Proposition , , and in that order

-(In the proof of \eqref{eq:qtight1}-\eqref{eq:qtight2}, there were expectations, but since $\mathbf{Z}^{N}$ has deterministic initial data by assumption.)
-We now claim that with very high probability and for any $\zeta>0$, we have
+(In the proof of Proposition 3.2 in \cite{DT}, there were expectations, but since $\mathbf{Z}^{N}$ has deterministic initial data by assumption.)
+We now claim that with very high probability and for any $\zeta>0$, we have H\"{o}lder-$1/2$ regularity in space and H\"{o}lder-$1/4$ regularity in time for stochastic integrals (similar to \eqref{eq:she} itself but with additional $N^{\zeta}$ factors).
+In particular, we claim that

 where $\mathfrak{t}$ is the stopping time taken in \eqref{eq:hpreg}.
-The proof of these follows exactly as in the proof of Lemmas 6.4 and 6.8 in \cite{Y23} once we have heat kernel estimates in Proposition \ref{prop:hk}; we do not reproduce the lengthy details here.
+These follow by Lemmas 6.4 and 6.8 in \cite{Y23}; we do not reproduce the lengthy details here.
 (Intuitively, we perform a high-moment estimate; because of the extra $N^{\zeta}$-factor on the RHS of each estimate, high moments and Chebyshev give very high probability statements.)
 We can now use a union bound to deduce that with very high probability, the same is true simultaneously over all $\mathfrak{l}\in[-N,N]\cap\Z$ and $\s$ in a discretization of $[0,1/N]$ with mesh $\mathrm{O}(N^{100})$ with very high probability.
 We can now use short-time continuity (on very small scales $\mathrm{O}(N^{-100})$) as in the proof of Proposition \ref{prop:uq} to get the estimates with very high probability simultaneously over all $\s\in[0,1/N]$; see Lemma A.6 in \cite{Y23}.
-Combining this with the first display of this subsection, with Lemmas \ref{lemma:bgpreg} and \ref{lemma:timeregbgpterms}, and with \eqref{eq:err1regX}-\eqref{eq:err2regT} now gives \eqref{eq:hpreg}, so the proof is complete (the bounds we cited just control space-time regularity of each term in \eqref{eq:uheatIa}-\eqref{eq:uheatIe}).
+Combining this with \eqref{eq:hpregbound1}, with Lemmas \ref{lemma:bgpreg} and \ref{lemma:timeregbgpterms}, and with \eqref{eq:err1regX}-\eqref{eq:err2regT} now gives \eqref{eq:hpreg}, so the proof is complete (the bounds we cited just control space-time regularity of each term in \eqref{eq:uheatIa}-\eqref{eq:uheatIe}).